kAgotsi/katabank/README.md

 To test:
 0. Create database on mysql server : kata_bank
 1. Create a client
-2.Create an account for client
+2. Create an account for client
 3. Make a deposit / withdrawal in account
 4. Get all operations by account
 To test, you can use the curl or Postman command.